-Every year, HALBA ends up with around 800 tonnes of cocoa bean shells as a by-product of its chocolate manufacturing process.
+Every year, HALBA ends up with around 600 tonnes of cocoa husks as a by-product of its chocolate manufacturing process.
 By weight, cocoa shells make up 15 per cent of the entire bean.
-This valuable «waste product» possesses a range of useful properties that allow it to be reused for various purposes: for example, cocoa bean shells are rich in minerals, making them a high-quality source of additional nutrients.
-The cocoa shells left over from HALBA’s production process are used in a variety of products, such as garden mulch, where they function as an organic fertiliser, and cocoa bean shell tea, which they give their characteristic chocolatey flavour.
+This valuable «waste product» has several useful properties that enable it to be reused in various areas: for example, cocoa shells are rich in minerals, making them a high-quality source of additional nutrients.
+The cocoa shell left over from HALBA’s production process are used in a variety of products, such as garden mulch, where they function as an organic fertiliser, and cocoa shell tea, which they give their characteristic chocolatey flavour.

 Thanks to this reuse, the cocoa beans fulfil the principle of a circular economy: their processing does not generate any waste, as 100 per cent of the roasted cocoa beans are utilised.

-Chocolate production is a complex, multilayered process.
-Every batch yields some amount of imperfect product, for example when the machines are adjusted at the beginning of a production order.
+Chocolate production is a complex, multi-layered process. «Breakage» occurs in every production process - for example, when setting up the equipment at the beginning of a production order.
 This chocolate cannot be sold through the normal channels, but it is perfectly safe to eat.
 That is why HALBA sells it at low prices in its two factory shops in Pratteln and Hinwil.
-Any remaining stock of snacks and baking and cooking ingredients that are discontinued in the regular catalogue are given to the charitable organisations Tischlein deck dich, Caritas and Die Tafel.
+Any remaining stock of snacks and baking and cooking ingredients that are discontinued in the regular catalogue are given to the charitable organisations Tischlein deck dich, Caritas and Die Schweizer Tafel.

 All other food waste that is generated despite the measures described above is made into animal feed.